Edewecht: Villages and populations

-The population figures include people, who have a second home in Edewecht besides to a dwelling elsewhere, and legally residing foreigners.
+The population figures include people who have a second home in Edewecht besides a dwelling elsewhere, and legally residing foreigners.

 History

 Edewecht was the scene of severe fights during the last weeks of the Second World War.
 Coming from Friesoythe in the south, on April 17, 1945, Canadian troops had to conquer Edewecht in fierce house-by-house fighting against fanatic German paratroopers and other soldiers.
-The famous German artist Joseph Beuys, who was a young man in these days, was one of the Wehrmacht paratroopers defending Edewecht, and got injured on April, 27 during battle.
+The famous German artist Joseph Beuys, who was a young man in those days, was one of the Wehrmacht paratroopers defending Edewecht, and got injured on April 27 during battle.

 This battle was the fifth time that Edewecht was destroyed in a war.
 The first four times were in the 15th and 16th centuries.
 Edewecht had been a border watch location between Eastern Frisia and the County of Oldenburg for many centuries.